devgeniem/dustpress-js/README.md

 	}
 });
 ```

-You can also call protected methods from the Models, even if they are not run automatically.
-You have to define an array property with the name `$allowed_functions` to your model and list in that array the names of the methods that are allowed to be run via AJAX.

 `tidy: true` parameter cleans up the data tree a bit for more usability.
 Feel free to try the queries with and without it to see the difference.